2020 VOTER GUIDE

 Vote for California schools and community services.

-Vote YES on Prop 15 to reclaim $12 billion every year for California’s schools and critical local services by closing corporate commercial property tax loopholes – all while exempting homeowners, renters, small businesses and agricultural land owners with a combined value of $3 million or less.
+Vote YES on Prop 15 to reclaim $12 billion every year for California’s schools and critical local services by closing corporate commercial property tax loopholes – all while exempting homeowners and renters, small businesses, agricultural land, and commercial properties with a value of $3 million or less.

 Vote to reinstate affirmative action in California.